Cryo-Laser & Cryo-Sclerotherapy – Cosmetic Treatment for Spider Veins and Varicose Veins

-Vein Clinic Port Elizabeth is the first to offer CLaCS cosmetic treatment for spider veins and varicose veins in Africa.
-We received training directly from Professor Kasuo, the creator of the CLaCS treatment, and brought the treatment to South Africa – South Africa being the first of 10 countries in the world to offer the treatment!
+PE Vein is the first to offer CLaCS cosmetic treatment for spider veins and varicose veins in Africa.
+We received training directly from Professor Kasuo Miyake, the creator of the CLaCS treatment, and brought the treatment to South Africa – South Africa is one of 10 countries in the world to offer the treatment.

 How Does It Work?

 vCryo-Laser and Cryo-Sclerotherapy (CLaCS) treats spider veins and varicose veins by combining a transdermal laser effect, injection sclerotherapy and skin cooling.